-	Cancer and how it’s treated slow the body's immune system.
+Cancer and how it is treated slow the body's immune system.
 This can raise the risk of infection.
-It also makes common ones more harmful.
-To lower your risk:
+It also makes common infections more serious.
+To lower your infection risk:

 Wash hands thoroughly and often.
-Hand washing is the best way to prevent cold and the flu.
+Hand washing is the best way to prevent colds and the flu.
 Carry hand sanitizer for times when washing can't be done.